Exact Path Back-to-School Planning Guide

 Explore Our Favorite Features

-- Trophies and Challenges: Exact Path offers meaningful engagement features that can help crank up student motivation.
+Trophies and Challenges: The blog post “Trophies, Challenges, and Trackers, Oh My: Engaging Students in Exact Path” shows how Exact Path offers meaningful engagement features that can help crank up student motivation.
 Make sure that you know how they work to support skill mastery and time-on-task—then download some of our free student and class trackers!

-- Assignments: The individualized learning paths are a critical component of the program, but assignments also provide an important means by which to remediate, accelerate, or simply focus on a specific standard exactly when you need to.
-Learn more about how they can be used in Exact Path.
+Assignments: The individualized learning paths are a critical component of the program, but Assignments also provide an important means by which to remediate, accelerate, or simply focus on a specific standard exactly when you need to.
+Learn more about how they can be used in Exact Path in the blog post “[Feature Focus] Exact Path Assignments.”

-- Knowledge Map & Current Activities Data Views: Monitoring progress in the learning path is critical to implementation success.
-Check out this video to make sense of your reporting options and capture ideas to take advantage of each report for more targeted instruction.
+Knowledge Map and Current Activities Data Views: Monitoring progress in the learning path is critical to implementation success.
+Check out the video “Exact Path: Knowledge Map & Current Learning Activities” to make sense of your reporting options and capture ideas to take advantage of each report for more targeted instruction.

-We frequently have the honor of hearing from our terrific customers across the United States, and this spring and summer have been no different.
-Learn from educators have that been able to successfully use Exact Path to support continuous learning in the wake of COVID-19.
+We frequently have the honor of hearing from our terrific customers, and we’re always proud to share their stories.
+Learn from educators who have been able to successfully use Exact Path to accelerate growth and support tiered intervention.

 Stay on Top of What’s New

-This post was originally published June 2019 and has been updated.
+This post was originally published July 2019 and has been updated for the 2022–23 academic year.